-Amanda is a Registered Clinical Counsellor with a Master of Arts in Counselling Psychology from Simon Fraser University.
+Amanda (she/hers) is a Registered Clinical Counsellor with a Master of Arts in Counselling Psychology from Simon Fraser University.
 Her practice is integrative and person-centred; she pulls from several counselling theories and tools in order to best meet your unique needs.
 Amanda works from a trauma-informed approach that explores the intersection of relationships, psychology, biology, and culture in your life, while also helping you develop real-life coping strategies you can use day-to-day.
 She is a LGBTQ2S+, kink-, and poly-friendly counsellor.

 As a therapist, Amanda sees herself as a “fellow traveler” – sitting alongside you to help navigate life’s challenges with compassion and understanding.
 She believes in a human-first approach, and works to help you nurture your existing expertise, strengths, and resilience.
 Amanda focuses on building warm and trusting relationships in order to create a safe space to explore difficulties and empower you to create a meaningful life.